chabyik/tobari/README.md

 ## 1. Requirements

-You only need to install [Docker](https://www.docker.com).
+You need to install [Docker](https://www.docker.com) with [Docker Compose Plugin](https://docs.docker.com/compose/install/).

 ## 2. Installation

 1. Download this repository.
+2. Modify the contents of all `Dockerfile` as appropriate.
-2. Find the `.sample.env` and `.config.sample.json` files in project directory.
+3. Find the `.sample.env`, `nginx.sample.conf` and `config.sample.json` files.
-3. Modify the contents of each file as appropriate.
+4. Modify the contents of each file as appropriate.
-4. Remove '.sample' from each file name.
+5. Remove '.sample' from each file name.
-5. Move to `scripts` directory and run the `build.sh` and `run.sh` file.
+6. Run `docker-compose up` at the project directory.